Easy Homemade Greek Yogurt

 1. Cool the Yogurt

 After the yogurt is done incubating, remove the lid.
 The yogurt should look thick and wiggle a bit like Jello.
-Remove the inner pot, cover with aluminum foil, and chill in the fridge for 4-6 hours until it is fully set.
+Remove the inner pot, cover with a silicone lid or aluminum foil, and chill in the fridge for 6-8 hours or until it is fully set.

 Step 7